 On page 58 of YOU’LL GET THROUGH THIS (advanced reader copy), Max details the struggles of some people who have written to him with difficult problems in their lives … people who feel imprisoned, like Joseph, by their circumstances.
 Afterward, Max says this:

 Each of these individuals wonders, “Where is heaven in this story?
 Why would God permit such imprisonment?
 Does this struggle serve any purpose?”
 Joseph surely posed those questions.

-And these are the same kind of questions some have asked about Merlin’s Blade.
+And these are the same kind of questions you might asked about Merlin’s Blade.
 Where is God in this story?
 Well … he is involved in the same way that he was in Joseph’s story … walking with Joseph through slavery, jail, and loneliness.

 Like Joseph, Merlin was miraculously elevated to serve a king.
 Like Joseph, Merlin was used providentially to save the entire land.

 Novelist and singer-songwriter Andrew Peterson puts it this way in his song titled “The Last Frontier (A Lament)”, found on his beyond-excellent “Counting Stars” album:

 … And my heart is black as coal

 It’s been mined and their ain’t no gold